xebialabs/xl-release-kubernetes-helm-chart/documentation/docs/make-custom-configuration.md

     Just in CR file put `spec.oidc.enabled: false`.

-4. Sava and apply changes from the CR file.
+4. Save and apply changes from the CR file.